About the Test

 Can I take the test at home?

-Tests to measure CA 19-9 in the blood are not currently available as an at-home test kit.
+Tests to measure CA 19-9 in the blood or at-home blood tests for cancer are not currently available as an at-home test kit.

 How much does the test cost?